ricardoareiaslinhares/frenteJS/README.md

     ///rest of code...
 ``````

-#### Manipulate children nodes by giving them Id's
+#### Manipulate children nodes by giving them Ids

-In the above code block we are returning the id's of the _Article's childrens nodes along side the _Article itself.
-We can use those id's to futher manipulate the DOM in our main file:
+In the above code block we are returning the ids of the _Articles childrens nodes along side the _Article itself.
+We can use those ids to futher manipulate the DOM in our main file:
 ```typescript
 const Article = () => {
     const Article = _Article(Frente.Sid(idSection), title, description, toggle)